BrainStation-23/AspNetCoreLogger/.github/pull_request_template.md

 # Description

-Dotnet logger wrapper for fastest usage - accepts pull request from any dotnet lover who want to contribute.
+Dotnet logger wrapper for fastest usage - accepts pull requests from any DOTNET lover who wants to contribute.

 ## Agreement

-- Before create pull request please know the workflow, theck tick below checklist
+- Before creating a pull request please know the workflow, check the tick below the checklist
 ```
 Create New Branch -> Made Changes -> Test -> Push -> Pull request
 -> Review ->
 Pull Request Accepted & Merge -> Azure CICD with Code Quality -> Deployment
 ```
-- I thereby agree & read all the checklists & I am fully responsible for any incidents.
+- I hereby agree & read all the checklists & I am fully responsible for any incidents.
 - I am following the guidelines in the contributing document
 - I am aware of the checklist below and I am ticking the valid points.